Move Forward Guide

 - During your first visit with the physical therapist, be prepared to describe your concerns in as much detail as possible.

-access to information that could help them make health care decisions and also prepare them for their visit with their health care provider.
+The American Physical Therapy Association (APTA) believes that consumers should have access to information that could help them make health care decisions, and also prepare them for their visit with their health care provider.

 The following articles provide some of the best scientific evidence related to physical therapy treatment of developmental delay.
 The articles report recent research and give an overview of the standards of practice for treatment of developmental delay both in the United States and internationally.
 The article titles are linked either to a PubMed* abstract of the article or to free full text, so that you can read it or print out a copy to bring with you to your health care provider.